 Given our discussion on the Splurge and Smile accounts (and my personal disdain for wasteful spending), a financially savvy person may choose to direct some of the money from these two wasteful accounts into boosting their very useful Fire extinguisher!

 Personally, I believe you should aim to have as much of your income going into this bucket as possible.
 However the Barefoot Investor is pretty wimpy here, and I think Mr Money Mustache might agree with me.
-The Barefoot Investor is very conservative, and doesn’t suggest people allocate any extra income into their grow bucket until they have fully paid off their mortgage, hold six months of living expenses and boosted their super to 15% – but more on this in the subsequent barefoot steps.
+The Barefoot Investor is very conservative, and doesn’t suggest people allocate any extra income into their grow bucket until they have fully paid off their mortgage, hold three months of living expenses and boosted their super to 15% – but more on this in the subsequent barefoot steps.

 Barefoot step 3.